 Along with understanding your audience, knowing the purpose of your presentation helps you determine the correct tone and content.
 So, make sure you understand what you want to accomplish before you begin putting your slides together.

 Regardless of your purpose, you’ll want to find a way to connect emotionally with your audience.
 Many expert presenters, such as Nancy Duarte, recommend structuring your presentation like a story, because stories are inherently memorable.
 Your presentation should have a clear beginning, middle (climax), and end (resolution).
 Or, to put it another way, your story should tell the audience where they are now, where they want to be, and how they can get there (the call to action).

 4. Keep the presentation concise

 The best presentations are short and to the point.
 Guy Kawasaki’s 10/20/30 rule provides guidance for keeping your presentations concise: restrict your presentation to 10 slides, limit your presentation time to 20 minutes, and use a 30-point font for your slides.
 In addition, try to limit yourself to six lines of text on each slide.

 Choose elegant fonts and don’t combine more than two or three of them.
 When you do combine fonts, make sure they play well together.
 If you’re not sure which fonts to choose, stick with classic fonts rather than decorative ones.
 Use the same fonts consistently throughout your presentation.
 And, remember, sans serif fonts (like Arial and Verdana) are easier to read on screen than serif fonts (like Times New Roman).

-If you need to add emphasis to slide text, use bolded text (sparingly) or increase the font size.
+If you need to add emphasis to text on your slides, use bolded text (sparingly) or increase the font size.
 Don’t use italics or underlining for emphasis.